Abhay (TV series): Season 3

-Abhay (Season 3) about Abhay facing a new unknown threat, a dark force capable of exploiting anyone in the name of a twisted belief.
+Season 3 is about Abhay facing a new unknown threat, a dark force capable of exploiting anyone in the name of a twisted belief.
 Abhay must now crackdown on more than just criminality.
 Abhay is in a mess of his own life and cannot forget the setbacks he has endured.
-Abhay Pratap Singh is the hunter and hunted in his third coming.
+Abhay the hunter and hunted in his third coming.
 This makes him even more fascinating.